markkolich/kolich-httpclient4-closure/README.md

 * This library automatically releases/frees all connection resources when a request has finished, either successfully or unsuccessfully.
 You don't have to worry about closing any internal entity streams, that's done for you.
 * All return types are developer-defined based on how you parameterize your `HttpResponseEither<F,S>`.
 It's up to you to write a `success` method which converts an `HttpSuccess` object to your desired success type `S`.
 * The default definition of "success" is any request that 1) completes without `Exception` and 2) receives an HTTP status code that is less than (`<`) 400 Bad Request.
 You can easily override this default behavior by implementing a custom `check` method as needed.
-* If you need to manipulate the request immeaditely before execution, you should override the `before` method.
-This lets you do things like sign the request, or add the right authentication headers (if needed) before execution.
+* If you need to manipulate the request immediately before execution, you should override the `before` method.
+This lets you do things like sign the request, or add the right authentication headers before the request is sent.

 ### Get an HttpClient

-Before you can make HTTP requests using `kolich-httpclient4-closure` you need an `HttpClient` instance.
-You can use my `KolichDefaultHttpClient` helper class packaged with this library to build a pre-configured `HttpClient` as desired.
+Before you can make HTTP requests, you need an `HttpClient` instance.
+You can use your own `HttpClient` (as instantiated elsewhere by another method), or you can use my `KolichDefaultHttpClient` factory class packaged with this library to snag a pre-configured `HttpClient`.

 ```java
 import com.kolich.http.KolichDefaultHttpClient.KolichHttpClientFactory;